-“Correlation” refers to a process for establishing whether or not relationships exist between two variables.
-You learned that a way to get a general idea about whether or not two variables are related is to plot them on a “scatter plot”.
+Correlation refers to a process for establishing the relationships between two variables.
+You learned a way to get a general idea about whether or not two variables are related, is to plot them on a “scatter plot”.
 While there are many measures of association for variables which are measured at the ordinal or higher level of measurement, correlation is the most commonly used approach.

 This section shows how to calculate and interpret correlation coefficients for ordinal and interval level scales.
 Methods of correlation summarize the relationship between two variables in a single number called the correlation coefficient.
-The correlation coefficient is 795 796 usually given the symbol r and it ranges from -1 to +1.
+The correlation coefficient is usually represented using the symbol r, and it ranges from -1 to +1.

 A correlation coefficient quite close to 0, but either positive or negative, implies little or no relationship between the two variables.
 A correlation coefficient close to plus 1 means a positive relationship between the two variables, with increases in one of the variables being associated with increases in the other variable.